Image

 Talk to Your Child’s Dentist

 Each child matures at their own unique pace, so it’s best to talk to your child’s dentist to find out when it’s the right time to start flossing their teeth as well as when to progress to teaching them to floss on their own.
-Their dentist will be happy to answer any questions you or your child have to ensure you both feel supported in giving their smile the care it deserves.
+Their dentist will be happy to answer any questions you or your child may have to ensure you both feel supported in giving your smile the care it deserves.